 Assessment and marking processes at the University are designed to ensure that assessment of your work is fair and consistent, and that academic standards are appropriate and comparable between the University and other higher education institutions.
-This is achieved in a number of ways.
+This is achieved in several ways.